moosefs/moosefs/README.md

 /mnt/chunks2
 /mnt/chunks3
 ```
-We recommend XFS as an underlying filesystem for disks designated to store chunks.
+It is recommended to use XFS as an underlying filesystem for disks designated to store chunks.

-4. Change ownership and permissions to `mfs:mfs` to above mentioned locations, e.g.:
+4. Change the ownership and permissions to `mfs:mfs` to above mentioned locations, e.g.:
 ```
 chown mfs:mfs /mnt/chunks1 /mnt/chunks2 /mnt/chunks3
 chmod 770 /mnt/chunks1 /mnt/chunks2 /mnt/chunks3
 ```
 5. Start the Chunkserver: `mfschunkserver start`

 Repeat steps above for second (third, ...)
 Chunkserver.

 #### 3. Client side: mount MooseFS filesystem